Green MP Golriz Ghahraman opens up about multiple sclerosis diagnosis

 • Green MP Golriz Ghahraman gets a security escort after increased threat level

-MS is a disease of the central nervous system that affects movement, sensation and body functions: symptoms, diagnosis, treatment.
+MS is a disease of the central nervous system that affects movement, sensation and body functions.

 Women and people of European descent are more susceptible, and symptoms usually appear for the first time between the ages of 20 and 40 years.